 A loss of vitamins and nutrients can trigger the desire to eat chocolate, candy, sweets, and salty foods.
-If you’re not careful to control these cravings you can gain a lot of weight, while facing a deficiency in magnesium and calcium.
+If you’re not careful to control these cravings, you can gain a lot of weight.
+You may also face a deficiency in magnesium and calcium.

-It’s also during this time in life when many women choose to conceive, and may also eat more due to anxiety about their age.
+It’s also during this time in life when many women choose to conceive.
+They may also eat more due to anxiety about their age.

-In truth, it’s not necessary to eat extra food to benefit your baby.
-Pregnancy should not be an excuse to eat more – what’s important is eating healthy foods that are rich in calcium, iron, and vitamins.
+In reality, it’s not necessary to eat extra food to benefit your baby.
+Pregnancy should not be an excuse to eat more.
+What’s important is eating healthy foods that are rich in calcium, iron, and vitamins.

 Your body is strong enough to support your baby by itself.